rampion/custom-shells-for-make/README.md

     let fibs = 1 : 1 : zipWith (+) fibs (tail fibs) in take 10 fibs
     -- [1,1,2,3,5,8,13,21,34,55]

-Neither of those is as popular as python, so let's give that a whilr, with some useful imports for file manipulation:
+Neither of those is as popular as python, so let's give that a whirl, with some useful imports for file manipulation:

 ```makefile